Migrating from OpenAI API to Anthropic API

 Does Anthropic support fine-tuning?

-Not through their public API as of March 2026.
-If you rely on OpenAI fine-tuned models, you'll need to replicate that behavior through prompt engineering or explore Anthropic's enterprise offerings.
+Not through their public API as of April 2026.
+If you rely on OpenAI fine-tuned models, you'll need to reproduce that behavior through prompt engineering or explore Anthropic's enterprise offerings.

 What about rate limits?